mth/yeti/doc/intro.rst

     point#moveTo(3, 5);
     println point;

-The field bindings are quite like normal `value bindings`_ and are by default immutable.
+The field bindings are quite like normal `value bindings`_, and are by default immutable.
 Therefore the var keyword was used to mark the ``x`` and ``y`` fields as mutable.
 Field definitions can see previous field bindings.

-Special form of field binding may be used for having actions during the class construction (the class definitions don't have explicit constructors in Yeti).
+Special form of field binding may be used to have actions during the class construction (the class definitions don't have explicit constructors in Yeti).
 ::